peteroupc/peteroupc.github.io/randomfunc.md

 > **Examples:**
 >
 > 1. Assume we have the following list: `["apples", "oranges", "bananas", "grapes"]`, and `weights` is the following: `[3, 15, 1, 2]`.
 The weight for "apples" is 3, and the weight for "oranges" is 15.
-Since "oranges" has a higher weight than "apples", the index for "oranges" (1) is more likely to be chosen than the index for "apples" (0) with the `DiscreteWeightedChoice` method.
+Since "oranges" has a higher weight than "apples", the index for "oranges" (1) is more likely to be chosen than the index for "apples" (0) with the `WeightedChoice` method.
 The following pseudocode implements how to get a randomly chosen item from the list with that method.
 >
->             index = DiscreteWeightedChoice(weights)
+>             index = WeightedChoice(weights)
 >             // Get the actual item
 >             item = list[index]
 >
 > 2. Assume the weights from example 1 are used and the list contains ranges of numbers instead of strings: `[[0, 5], [5, 10], [10, 11], [11, 13]]`.
 If a random range is chosen, a random number can be chosen from that range using code like the following: `number = RNDNUMEXCRANGE(item[0], item[1])`.
 (See also "[**Mixtures of Distributions**](#Mixtures_of_Distributions)".)
 > 3. Assume the weights from example 1 are used and the list contains the following: `[0, 5, 10, 11, 13]` (one more item than the weights).
 This expresses four ranges, the same as in example 2.
-After a random index is chosen with `index = DiscreteWeightedChoice(weights)`, a random number can be chosen from the corresponding range using code like the following: `number = RNDNUMEXCRANGE(list[index], list[index + 1])`.
+After a random index is chosen with `index = WeightedChoice(weights)`, a random number can be chosen from the corresponding range using code like the following: `number = RNDNUMEXCRANGE(list[index], list[index + 1])`.
 (This is how the C++ library expresses a _piecewise constant distribution_.)

 In all the examples above, the weights sum to 21.
 However, the weights do not mean that, say, when 21 items are selected, the index for "apples" will be chosen exactly 3 times, or the index for "oranges" exactly 15 times, for example.
-Each number generated by `DiscreteWeightedChoice` is independent from the others, and each weight indicates only a _likelihood_ that the corresponding index will be chosen rather than the other indices.
-And this likelihood doesn't change no matter how many times `DiscreteWeightedChoice` is given the same weights.
+Each number generated by `WeightedChoice` is independent from the others, and each weight indicates only a _likelihood_ that the corresponding index will be chosen rather than the other indices.
+And this likelihood doesn't change no matter how many times `WeightedChoice` is given the same weights.
 This is called a weighted choice _with replacement_, which can be thought of as drawing a ball, then putting it back.

 <a id=Weighted_Choice_Without_Replacement_Multiple_Copies></a>
 #### Weighted Choice Without Replacement (Multiple Copies)

-To implement weighted choice _without replacement_ (which can be thought of as drawing a ball _without_ putting it back), generate an index by `DiscreteWeightedChoice`, and then decrease the weight for the chosen index by 1.
+To implement weighted choice _without replacement_ (which can be thought of as drawing a ball _without_ putting it back), generate an index by `WeightedChoice`, and then decrease the weight for the chosen index by 1.
 In this way, **each weight behaves like the number of "copies" of each item**.
 This technique, though, will only work properly if all the weights are integers 0 or greater.
 The pseudocode below is an example of this.

     // Get the sum of weights
     // (NOTE: This code assumes that `weights` is